Villain by Natalie Zina Walschots

 Natalie’s work wins awards, grows audiences, and introduces people to the thing they often end up loving most in the world.

 Natalie has presented at Console-ing Passions, CGSA, Digital Odyssey, TCAF/CSSC, and more.
 She is an active member of Dames Making Games, and has previously worked with Pixelles, Concordia’s Technoculture, Art and Games Lab, and The Hand Eye Society.
 She can be found causing trouble at DMG or talking about heavy metal on Banger TV.
 She has often been in the newspaper for swearing.
+She lives in Nova Scotia with her partner and four cats.

 tl;dr: free lance, writer, memesmith, bailed academic, nerd, gamer, metal head, SJW, world builder, supervillain.

-Publicity: Jessica Lyons, HarperCollins
+Publicity: Mary Interdonati, HarperCollins

 Representation: Ron Eckel, CookeMcDermid